MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-network-topology-odaa.md

 - Every Oracle Database@Azure SKU can have up to eight virtual machine clusters.
 Before you create a VM cluster, you must have a virtual network.
 You can connect virtual machine cluster to either the same virtual network or to different virtual networks.
 - The Oracle Database@Azure service deploys to private subnets in Azure and isn't immediately accessible from the Internet.
 - The minimum size subnet you need for the Oracle Database@Azure service depends on the SKU you use.
 For more information, see [Network setup for Exadata Cloud Infrastructure Instances](https://docs.oracle.com/en-us/iaas/exadatacloud/exacs/ecs-network-setup.html#ECSCM-GUID-D5C577A1-BC11-470F-8A91-77609BBEF1EA) for details.
 - Any subnets delegated to the Oracle Database@Azure solution have constraints compared to regular subnets.
-For more information, see [Network planning for Oracle Database@Azure](/azure/oracle/oracle-db/oracle-database-network-plan#constraints) for more details.
+For more information, see [Network planning for Oracle Database@Azure](/azure/oracle/oracle-db/oracle-database-network-plan#constraints).
 - There's no default name registration or resolution for database nodes since Oracle Database@Azure only runs in private subnets.

 ## Design recommendations